tidalmigrations/Infrastructure-templates/vmware/windows-server-2022/README.md

 4. This will take 30 to 90 minutes based on your OS and machine.
 Grab a coffee and look at the beautiful photos taken by the James Webb Space Telescope.
 At the end of the process, the OVA will be at `./builds/packer-windows-2022-standard-vmware/tidal-win-22.ova` along with a few other files.

-   If you're running the build again, then you'll have to [force](https://www.packer.io/docs/commands/build#force) the build to remove the artifacts from previous build.
+   If you're running the build again, then you'll have to [force](https://www.packer.io/docs/commands/build#force) the build to remove the artifacts from the previous build.

    ```sh
    packer build -only=vmware-iso -force windows-2022.json